L'Acadie Vineyards Blog

 This could lead to mandatory alcohol warnings on wine bottle labels, a good step towards transparency, and has me thinking of other label declarations that would benefit consumers.

-I welcome transparency much like we are transparent with our certified organic wine and vegan wine traceability.
+I welcome transparency much like we are transparent with our organic wine and vegan wine traceability.
 Consumers have a right to know where their food is from, how it was produced and, yes, health risks involved.
 The responsibility has always been on organic producers to prove their integrity with inspections and audits, but shouldn’t non-organic farmers be required to provide a list of carcinogenic pesticides like Round-up, a widely used herbicide, recognized by WHO (World Health Organization) as a probable carcinogen.
 I have worked for large wineries and was always amazed seeing the same pesticides used in the vineyard always show up on the pesticide analysis of bottled wine.

 Another level of transparency for consumers in GMO labelling.
 Genetically modified food does not have to be declared on labels in Canada or the USA, but are required in EU.